prasad-pillai/cloning-behaviour/README.md

 #### 3. Creation of the Training Set & Training Process

 I used front, left and side camera images togather with augmented data to get the final training and validation data.
 I defined methods which will select- front, left or right images also methods which will augment the data.
+A sample left, front and right camera images are shown below.

+![Original image][original]

+Function `crop_image()` crops the image.

+![Cropped image][cropped]

 The function `translate_image()` randomly translates the image horizantally making corresponding adjustments in the steering data also.

+![Translated image][translated]

+Next function `brightness_img` randomly adjusts the brightness of the image

+![Brighness adjusted image][brightness]

+Function `flip_img` filps my image and steering data.

+![Flipped image][flip]

-Next function `brightness_img` randomly adjusts the brightness of the image, `flip_img` filps my image and steering data.
-The fist two function will help my model better generalize and the third function will help me better balance the data sets.
-Now my function `generate_train_data` will randomly gets augmented or unaugmened image and add it into the dataset. `data_size` parameter defines how many of these images are added.
+The fist two function will help my model better generalize and the third function will help me better balance the data sets.Now my function `generate_train_data` will randomly gets augmented or unaugmened image and add it into the dataset. `data_size` parameter defines how many of these images are added.
 Thus these images will introduce enough variablity and balance in the dataset so that my model will generalize better.

 For validataion i only used images from the front camera as those are the ones which my simulator is going to operate on.
 On trainig data i used both front as well as side image.
 When using side images i add a correction factor of .22 to them depending on the direction.